Constraints on sub-GeV dark matter scattering on electrons with COSINE-100: DM-electron scattering model

-The expected event rates below 0.4 keV are compatible for both $f_{ion}$ models, since only low and intermediate $q$ values (typically below 1 MeV) are dominant in this energy region.
-However, in the most relevant region for this analysis, above the 0.7 keV threshold, the disagreement is around one order of magnitude.
-Consequently, the analytic procedure underestimates the number of events, reducing the analysis sensitivity.
-Another notable behavior is the slight shift in ionization energies between both models.
-Due to the relativistic effects, electron binding energies undergo a small correction in calculations for the non-relativistic model.
+For lower energy depositions, the raw event rates using both $f_{ion}$ models are closer to each other, since only low and intermediate $q$ values (typically below 1 MeV) are dominant at this energy region.
+It is important to note that at energy depositions typically below 0.1 keV, the crystal band structure of NaI(Tl) becomes relevant, and the treatment of isolated sodium and iodine atoms adopted here cannot be used \cite{essignai}.
+In the most relevant energy region for this analysis, near the 0.7 keV threshold, the disagreement reaches approximately one order of magnitude.
+As a consequence, the analytic approach underestimates the expected event rate, leading to a reduction in sensitivity.
+Hence, the use of the more accurate relativistic method is essential for describing energy depositions in the keV region.